emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 Settling on a definition is tricky, especially since the term "comprehensible input," while popular among language learners, isn't used much by modern second-language acquisition researchers.
 However, the core concepts associated with comprehensible input live on (and thrive) under other names — focus on meaning vs focus on form, implicit vs explicit learning, etc.

-I based my definitions of comprehensible input and immersion on:
+I base my definitions of comprehensible input and immersion on:

 * Stephen Krashen's writings and research
 * Contemporary scholarly works — especially _this_ paper